Team

 APA Sports Physiotherapist

 Cassandra was a national level downhill skier throughout her teen years and has completed various ironman and marathon events.
 She enjoys running, skiing, golf and cycling both road and mountain biking.
-Cassandra is halfway through completing the Abbott 6 Major Marathons and will compete in the Berlin Marathon this year.
+Cass has nearly completed the Abbott Major Marathons and will compete in Boston in 2026.

 Catherine Hogg